RENEW

 TRIPS:

 Each month, students will participate in two local “adventure days” with the goal of building and uniting them as a team.
-Trips will include activities like rock climbing, mountain biking, canoeing, escape rooms, apple picking, and more.
+Trips can include activities like rock climbing, mountain biking, canoeing, escape rooms, apple picking, and more.

 Trip Variety.